 The Tourist Board Members, appointed by the Town’s Commission, oversee the legal and appropriate use of these funds through the Tourism Director and the operations of the Tourist Bureau.
 The Tourist Bureau is responsible for promoting the Town’s dining, shopping, lodging, recreation and beach to visitors nationally, internationally, and within the state of Florida.
 Attracting visitors from within the state as well as other US cities, in addition to many Latin America countries, Canada, United Kingdom, and Israel.

-Surfside is currently experiencing tremendous growth and redevelopment in the tourism sector, including the recent addition of the luxurious Four Seasons Hotel at The Surf Club, as well as new restaurants and boutiques along Harding Avenue.
-The Tourist Resort Tax Fund revenue, generated by these new businesses as well as the landmark existing businesses, is up by nearly 16% from the previous year.
-Our destination marketing efforts, combined with the marketing efforts of the local hotels and businesses have put Surfside on the map.
-We’re proud to re-invest 66% of those tax revenues back into the operation of the Community Center, which is fully funded by this money thus lessening the tax burden on residents.
+Surfside is proud to re-invest 66% of Resort Tax revenues back into the operation of the Community Center, which is fully funded by this money thus lessening the tax burden on residents.
 The other 34% goes to promote the Town as a tourist destination with the help of the Tourist Board.

-Finally, The Town of Surfside’s Tourist Bureau is making a concerted effort to promote, assist, partner and advise local businesses in an effort to create a sense of place that encourages retention, and economic development, while retaining and enhancing the characteristics that attract residents and visitors.
+The Town of Surfside’s Tourist Bureau leads the effort to promote, assist, partner and advise local businesses in an effort to create a sense of place that encourages retention, and economic development, while retaining and enhancing the characteristics that attract residents and visitors.

 Overall, the responsibilities, focus and implementation of Tourist Board approved initiatives from the Tourist Bureau through the Tourism Director includes but is not limited to the following:

-- Plan, organize and manage all Tourist Bureau visitor marketing, public relations, advertising, promotional activities and events based on the Three Year Strategic Tourism Plan.
+- Plan, organize and manage all Tourist Bureau visitor marketing, public relations, advertising, promotional activities and special events

 - Maintain working rapport with hotel management, restaurants, and businesses to encourage and develop participation in Tourist Bureau initiatives.